bhusalgokarna/Modular_Base_Coding/README.md

 ## Traffic Accident Analysis in Belgium (2019-2023)

+### Overview
+**This project focuses on analyzing traffic accidents in Belgium over the years 2019 to 2023.
+The data includes various aspects such as the number and severity of accidents, regional and temporal differences, road types, light conditions, and collision types.**

 I have used the Belgium open source website (https://statbel.fgov.be/) to download data.
 I wanted to do analysis not only for 1 year but for last 5 years to see the traffic accident trend by year in Belgium.
 As latest data i find 2023, I use data from 2019 to 2023 to do this project.

 Data  were saved in different formate(.xlsx and .txt), 1st step to read different formates and files data and save in one csv file to make our data reading process easier.